 Gofundme – Gofundme is a little less strict than Kickstarter.
 With all-or-nothing funding or partial funding available, it is a bit more flexible.
 Gofundme has both individuals and business on the site and boasts 25 million donors.

 Indiegogo – Indiegogo might be the least strict of all of the platforms allowing just about anybody to fund and promote their venture.
-With over 2.5 million contributors in 2015, the platform is excellent for anyone, with options for full funding or partial funding.
+With over 9 million backers as of 2018, the platform is excellent for anyone, with options for full funding or partial funding.
 It is also worth noting that Indigogo, though less popular than the others, is the first one to provide this kind of service.

 Find more details and what their differences are here.